adipurnamk/belajar-jenkins-pzn-udemy/installation.md

 #run jenkins.war using custom port 9090 and bring to background process
 java -jar jenkins.war --httpPort=9090 &
 ```

-3. Open http://your-external-ip:9090 from your browser
+Open http://your-external-ip:9090 from your browser, and continue your setup